jailGroup/RangerBasediRF/README.md

 Iterative Random Forest (iRF) is an improvement upon the classic Random Forest, using weighted iterations to distill the forests.
 Ranger is a C++ implementation of random forest (Breiman 2001) or recursive partitioning, particularly suited for high dimensional data.
 Ranger-Based iRF uses Ranger as a base Random Forest codebase upon which iterative and scalability aspects have been added.

 ### Installation
 To install in Linux or Mac OS X you will need a compiler supporting C++11 (i.e. gcc >= 4.7 or Clang >= 3.0) and Cmake.
 You will also, currently, need to have the Open-MPI libraries installed, even if you do not wish to use the MPI version.
-To build start a terminal from the iRF main directory and run the following commands
+To build, start a terminal from the iRF main directory and run the following commands:

 ```bash
 cd cpp_version